airvlab/cathsim/README.md

 ## Installation

 1. Install the Unity Hub
-2. Import the project package "Unity_VR_Aorta_Guidewires" into Unity, then Run it
+2. Import the project package "unity_ar_vr_cathsim" into Unity, then Run it

 ## Demo
 ![ai-vr](./ar_vr_unity_cathsim.png)